Pauline, Judy & Will Stevens

 After spending the summer of 1980 at Shelburne Museum (Judy as a weaver, and Will in the Blacksmith’s Shop), they were serendipitously presented with the opportunity to ramp up their homestead gardening interest to a commercial scale, and in the first several years everything they grew was sold exclusively at the Burlington Farmers’ Market.
 From the beginning, their mission has been to provide good quality food to people at reasonable prices.

 Started a Family & the Farm in Shoreham, VT in 1984

-Shortly after they moved to an old dairy farm in Shoreham, VT, in November 1984, they began to raise a family–Freeman was born in 1986, Pauline in 1989, and Anna came along in 1991.
+Shortly after they moved to an old dairy farm in Shoreham, VT, in November 1984, they began to raise a family: Freeman, Pauline and Anna.
 The kids had a sand pile in front of the shed, which, as the greenhouse plant business grew over the years, became a magnet for customers’ children.
 At some point the pile was moved to its present location at the corner of the flower garden, which makes it much easier for shopping parents to keep an eye on their own children!